 The key to successful UX is to empathise with the user.
 But since we can’t yet read each other’s minds, we’ll need to revert to the next best thing of testing out design ideas on other co-workers and guinea pigs.
 And it’s important to bring people with diverse perspectives together.
 Because no matter how skilled a designer is, getting exposure to different points of view can still be of benefit.

-“When we listen to people who don’t think the same as we do, it starts a conversation which pushes us to think different and ultimately grow,” Senior manager of Digital UX for DISCOVER, Melissa Douros, told Forbes.
+“When we listen to people who don’t think the same as we do, it starts a conversation which pushes us to think differently and ultimately grow,” Senior Manager of Digital UX for DISCOVER, Melissa Douros, told Forbes.

 The stakes of better UX are clear.
 Bad design is confusing and frustrating for users and ultimately lead to abandoned shopping carts and negative sentiments about the brand.
 On the opposite side, great UX not only avoids getting in the user’s way, it shows them you care.
 Keep some basic principles in mind throughout the design process to stay on track to deliver a great experience.
 And while you’re designing just keep asking yourself, would you click to the next page for more?